Toned, sculpted abs may seem like a pipe dream, but with the right ab exercises for women, your dreams can come true!

-Slowly lift up your upper body (keep your arms straight) and simultaneous raise your legs up toward your arms until they almost touch and are about perpendicular with the floor.
+Slowly lift up your upper body (keep your arms straight) and simultaneously raise your legs up toward your arms until they almost touch and are about perpendicular to the floor.
 Slowly lower your arms and legs back down and repeat the exercise for about 30-60 seconds or as long as you can.

 Simply lie on your back and place your hands behind your head.
 Touch your right knee to your left elbow and your left knee to your right elbow continuously for about 30-60 seconds or longer if you can.